What Is Rubberwood, And Is It Suitable For Furniture?

 Rubberwood is a hardwood from the maple family suitable for carving wooden accessories and furniture.
 It is an environment-friendly product that reuses plantation trees whose rubber production has been achieved.

 It is strong, flexible, and one of the finest timber for making furniture.
-It can also help make commercial trays, cabinetry, carvings, among other items.
+It can also help make commercial trays, cabinetry, and carvings, among other items.